 That tax collection should remain at a certain floor unless and until it is absolutely clear an extraordinary revenue event has occurred that would allow for some temporary relief is a reasonable policy belief.
-But another reasonable policy belief is where there is an extraordinary revenue event it can sustain multiple years of an income tax reduction.
+But another reasonable policy belief is, in the Attorney General's words "it makes sense that," where there is an extraordinary revenue event it can sustain multiple years of an income tax reduction.